 Enter – LSI Keywords to the rescue!

-LSI Keywords are other terms that are related to what you just wrote about, and can allow you to answer adjacent questions, or speak on related topics to your main topic, thus helping people further on their search journey – based on what you just helped them with.
+LSI Keywords are other terms related to what you just wrote about and can allow you to answer adjacent questions, or speak on topics related to your main topic, thus helping people further on their search journey.

 Here are 5 ways to dig up these kinds of topics.

 1. Look at what Google suggests when you search in their search box:

 Have you covered all of the angles that these ‘suggested searches’ might indicate people are looking for?